 Treatment of chronic daily headache must take into account the treatment of any associated psychiatric disorder if present.

 Preventative treatments may be needed including calcium channel blockers, anticonvulsants, beta-blockers, and antidepressants, sometimes in combination.
 Non-pharmacologic therapy can include behavioral psychotherapy and lifestyle changes.

-develop from episodic migraines not accompanied by aura and with moderate or severe episodes of a throbbing pain on one part of the head.
+Chronic migraines develop from episodic migraines not accompanied by an aura and with moderate or severe episodes of throbbing pain on one part of the head.
 Chronic migraines are worsened by physical exertion and may cause increased sensitivity to sound and light.

-can evolve from episodic tension headaches that are described as mild to moderate pressure like pain.
+Chronic tension-type headaches can evolve from episodic tension headaches that are described as mild to moderate pressure-like pain.
 These headaches affect both sides of the head instead of a specific region.
 Chronic tension-type headaches have associated symptoms like heightened sound and light sensitivity and nausea.